Cards in flows

-A key feature of Okta Workflows is this ability to map the output field from one step to the input field of another step.
+A key feature of Okta Workflows is this ability to map the output field from one card to the input field of another card.

 For example, you can drag the Email Address output from a Marketo Read Lead action card and drop it onto the input field of an Office 365 Mail Send Email action card.
 Every time the flow executes, the flow uses the email address for that specific customer as the destination address for the email.